Linux vs Windows is a hot topic for debate. Which one is better among the two most popular operating systems? Continue reading to find out!

 While Linux is used mainly in servers and supercomputers, personal computer users prefer to use Microsoft Windows.
 Both Linux and Microsoft Windows have their pros and cons.
 However, regarding ease of use, Microsoft is better than Linux.
 However, Linux is better in terms of stability and security.

 Linux vs. Windows: Why You Should Choose Linux over Windows?

 - Linux is open-source, and you do not need to pay for it.
 On the other hand, you need to purchase a specific Windows version.

 - Linux is more secure than Windows.
 There is no doubt that Windows is one of the most vulnerable operating systems.

 - Each update of Windows also affects the hardware.
-Moreover, you might require extra hardware to accommodate each update, but with Linux, you can optimize and custom the update according to your system hardware.
+Moreover, you might require extra hardware to accommodate each update, but with Linux, you can optimize and customize the update according to your system hardware.

-- For a programmer, Linux is the best operating system, because it is faster and more customizable than Windows.
+- For a programmer, Linux is the best operating system because it is faster and more customizable than Windows.